phalcondroid/CodeBuilder/README.md

 # CodeBuilder for PHP

-Codebuilder is a php tool for generates php code, you can create any type of file that you need.
+Codebuilder is a php tool to generates php code, you can create any php code that you need.

 ## Building a class easy.